-A special credit student is a student who wishes to take one or more courses not leading to a degree, diploma, or certificate.
+A special credit student is a student who wishes to take one or more courses but is not seeking a degree, diploma, or certificate.
 All special credit students must submit a completed admissions application and meet Coastal's course placement requirements.
 Special credit students are not eligible to receive financial aid funds, veterans program benefits, or graduate from a program.